Dynamical Regimes of Finite-Length Transmission Lines in Circuit Quantum Electrodynamics: Abstract

 \section{Abstract}

-We investigate the reduced dynamics of two identical superconducting qubits capacitively coupled through a finite-length transmission line.
-Starting from circuit quantization, we derive a circuit Hamiltonian that naturally separates the line modes into even- and odd-parity sectors coupled to collective qubit operators.
-Depending on the hierarchy between the qubit frequency $\omega_q$, the mode spacing $\omega_{\mathrm{TL}}$, and the coupling scale $\omega_g$, the line acts either as a structured reservoir or as a discrete few-mode coupler.
-In the long-line continuum limit, each sector is described by a Drude--Lorentz spectral density and the dynamics is solved with the hierarchical equations of motion.
-Using the Breuer--Laine--Piilo measure, we identify the parameter region in which the reduced dynamics exhibits non-Markovian relaxation.
-In the short-line limit, the continuum description breaks down and the dynamics becomes respectively multimode or single-mode.
-This establishes a unified cQED picture of the dynamical regimes of finite-length transmission lines in superconducting-circuit architectures.
+We study the emergence of continuum, discrete-multimode, and single-mode regimes in finite-length transmission lines capacitively coupled to transmon qubits.
+We show that the appropriate description is selected by the hierarchy among the qubit frequency $\omega_q$, the characteristic transmission line frequency $\omega_{\mathrm{TL}}$, and the characteristic coupling frequency $\omega_g$.
+In the long-line continuum limit, the transmission line acts as a structured reservoir described by a Drude--Lorentz spectral density; in the short-line limit, it reduces to an effective single-mode resonator; and, between these limits, it behaves as a discrete multimode coupler.
+This provides a unified cQED picture of the dynamical regimes of finite-length transmission lines in superconducting-circuit architectures.